Spence115/Automated-Material-Transfer-Project/README.md

 <br/><br/>
 </div>

-Once Ubuntu 16.04 LTS is successfully configured into the virtual environment, the next step was to install Kinetic Kame ROS distribution.
+Once Ubuntu 16.04 LTS was successfully configured into the virtual environment, the Kinetic Kame ROS distribution was installed.
 For detailed steps on how to download Kinetic Kame ROS distribution on Ubuntu 16.04 LTS, please refer to the <a href="http://wiki.ros.org/kinetic/Installation/Ubuntu">ROS Kinetic installation guide</a>.
 <br/><br/>

 Once ROS Kinetic is installed, verify that ROS is installed by opening a new terminal (<kbd>Ctrl</kbd> + <kbd>Alt</kbd> + <kbd>T</kbd> : to open terminal in Ubuntu) and typing in the following:<br/>